colorfulscoop/tfdlg/README.md

 valid_dataset = dataset.build(valid_ids, shuffle=False)
 ```

-You can use dataset in the `fit` method as follows.
+You can use dataset in the `fit` method in the usual manner.

 ```py
 history = model.fit(train_dataset, validation_data=valid_dataset)